 This article is a Japan travel guide as well as Japan travel advice for Nigerians who are thinking of travelling to Japan.
 While would a Nigerian decide to travel to Japan?
 It could either be for education, vacation, business, visit, or even to learn a foreign language such as the Japanese language.

-That said, you can't travel into another country without being legally approved by the ministry of foreign affairs of that country resident in your country.
+That said, you can't travel into another country without being legally approved by the ministry of foreign affairs of that country.
 For example, if you must travel to Japan from Nigeria, the Japanese embassy in conjunction with the ministry of foreign affairs must clear you before giving you the go-ahead to their country.
 There is required information they will need from you before granting you access into their country.
 As you read on in this article, all the information needed as a Nigerian to travel to Japan will be revealed to you.

 First thing first - Getting your Japanese visa as you travel Japan

-While nationals from countries like the United States, United Kingdom, Italy, New Zealand, Hong Kong, the Schengen countries, and a host of others can travel and stay in Japan with just a valid international passport (although the number of days or months to stay is limited), countries like the Federal Republic of Nigeria don't have non--immigration privilege.
+While nationals from countries like the United States, United Kingdom, Italy, New Zealand, Hong Kong, the Schengen countries, and a host of others can travel and stay in Japan with just a valid international passport (although the number of days or months to stay is limited), countries like the Federal Republic of Nigeria don't have that privilege.
 As a Nigerian, you must contact the Japanese embassy and immigration office in Nigeria and must be approved before being able to travel to Japan.

 Student visa: This is for those going to Japan to school.
 Japan has some of the best universities in the world that attract student from every corner of the globe.
 As a Nigerian, you need a student visa to be able to gain entry into the great country of Japan.
-Please note that for you to have a wonderful experience in Japan, knowing how to speak the Japanese language at least to a reasonable level would be required.
+Please note that for you to have a wonderful experience in Japan, knowing how to speak the Japanese language to a reasonable level (at least) would be required.

 Business visa: Do you have a business partner in Japan you need to contact physically? then this is the kind of visa you need to put in an application for.